Small cell

-Small cells are low-powered cellular radio access nodes that operate in spectrum that have a range of 10 meters to a few kilometers.
-They are base stations with low power consumption and cheap cost.
+Small cells are low-powered cellular radio access nodes that have ranges from around 10 meters to a few kilometers.
+They are base stations with low power consumption and cost.
 They can provide high data rates by being deployed densely to achieve high spatial spectrum efficiency.

-Recent FCC orders have provided size and elevation guidelines to help more clearly define small cell equipment.
+In the United States, recent FCC orders have provided size and elevation guidelines to help more clearly define small cell equipment.
 They are "small" compared to a mobile macrocell, partly because they have a shorter range and partly because they typically handle fewer concurrent calls or sessions.
-As wireless carriers seek to 'densify' existing wireless networks to provide for the data capacity demands of "5G", small cells are currently viewed as a solution to allow re-using the same frequencies, and as an important method of increasing cellular network capacity, quality, and resilience with a growing focus using LTE Advanced.
+As wireless carriers seek to 'densify' existing wireless networks to provide for the data capacity demands of 5G, small cells are currently viewed as a solution to allow re-using the same frequencies, and as an important method of increasing cellular network capacity, quality, and resilience with a growing focus using LTE Advanced.

 Types of small cells

 Small cells may encompass femtocells, picocells, and microcells.
 Small-cell networks can also be realized by means of distributed radio technology using centralized baseband units and remote radio heads.
 Beamforming technology (focusing a radio signal on a very specific area) can further enhance or focus small cell coverage.
 These approaches to small cells all feature central management by mobile network operators.

 Small cells provide a small radio footprint, which can range from 10 meters within urban and in-building locations to 2 km for a rural location.
 Picocells and microcells can also have a range of a few hundred meters to a few kilometers, but they differ from femtocells in that they do not always have self-organising and self-management capabilities.

-Small cells are available for a wide range of air interfaces including GSM, CDMA2000, TD-SCDMA, W-CDMA, LTE and WiMax.
+Small cells are available for a wide range of air interfaces including GSM, CDMA2000, TD-SCDMA, W-CDMA, LTE and 5G.
 In 3GPP terminology, a Home Node B (HNB) is a 3G femtocell.
 A Home eNode B (HeNB) is an LTE femtocell.
 Wi-Fi is a small cell but does not operate in licensed spectrum and therefore cannot be managed as effectively as small cells utilising licensed spectrum.
 Small cell deployments vary according to the use case and radio technology employed.